AchimStuy/WhatsApp-Tools/README.md

 ```

 This will create `49123456789.xml` next to _ChatStorage.sqlite_.
 Opening the created XML-File in Browser will apply the Stylesheet, which renders your Chats readably.

+## Links

+[WhatsApp-Elixir](https://github.com/borun/WhatsApp-Elixir) is a Windows desktop application based on [Securcube-WhatsApp-Viewer](https://github.com/impersoft/Securcube-Whatsapp-Viewer), with which you can view and search a WhatsApp backup.
+I found it after finishing my work on my WhatsApp-Tools.